Jentel Artist Residency

 How much of the residency experience can artists with limited mobility participate?

-Currently, Jentel offers immersion in the studio for creative work, engagement with the cohort of visual artists and writers in the living and recreating common areas of The Residence and the security of a spacious private sleeping area on the same level.
+Jentel offers studios on the ground level, engagement with the cohort of visual artists, writers, and composers in the living and dining areas of The Residence and a spacious private bedroom on the same level.

 Please briefly describe the facilities and areas of the campus that are NOT accessible.

-In The Residence, the loft area housing the library and a media room is on a second level accessible by stairs.
-The Jentel Office is nearby, but on an upper level of the campus accessible by steps inset in the hillside.
-The Jentel vehicle for airport pick up and return and for weekly trips into Sheridan for groceries and errands is not equipped with a wheelchair lift.
-Staff are readily available for residents' questions and requests via a Staff Assist clipboard in the Mud Room, on Signal and a weekly meeting in The Residence.
+In The Residence, the loft area housing the library and a media room is on a second level accessible only by stairs.
+The bathrooms are not wheelchair-accessible.
+The Jentel Office is nearby, but it is on an upper level of the campus accessible by steps inset in the hillside.
+The Jentel vehicle for airport pick up and return as well as for weekly trips into Sheridan for groceries and errands is not equipped with a wheelchair lift.

 Type of Housing